tikv/rfcs/text/0113-follower-read-cache.md

 ## Detailed design

-safe-ts in follower is used to determine the minimum timestamp that guarantees the consistent reads from replica.
-Currently, safe-ts is advanced by advance-ts message from the leader.
-In this proposal, response of read index messsages can also be used to advance safe-ts in follower if there are no pending pre writes on leader.
+We introduce a new concept last-read-index-ts. last-read-index-ts is updated with the read-ts when there are no memory locks in the regions and apply_index is greated than commit_index of leader.
-Changes to advance safe-ts from raft read index response is pretty straightforward and most of the existing logic in the stale read path will be reused.
+In this proposal, response of read index messsages can be used to advance last-read-index-ts in follower if there are no pending pre writes on leader.
 Ref counters per region need to be added in the leader to keep track of total number of pending locks and lock status need to be included in a raft read index response.
 These are the detailed steps on how a follower read works
-- Follower reads will initially compare the safe-ts with the timestamp in the request, and only if the request timestamp is greater than the safe-ts, a read index request will be sent.
+- Follower reads will initially compare the last-read-index-ts with the timestamp in the request, and only if the request timestamp is greater than the last-read-index-ts, a read index request will be sent.
 - Read index request on leader check the lock reference counter and send its status through raft message in read index response
-- Follower read response call update safe-ts if there are no locks at this timestamp in leader.
+- Follower read response call update last-read-index-ts if there are no locks at this timestamp in leader.

 This feature would be enabled by default and no new configuration will be added.